 Objections vs Excuses

 Adam: Objections are legitimate concerns that your prospects are voicing to you that may either keep them from buying from you or appear to keep them from buying from you and you need to deal with them respectfully and directly.
-We’ll talk about that a lot today.
-Both excuses and objections do slow down your sales process, and there are things that you confront.
+Both excuses and objections slow down your sales process, and there are things that you confront.

-Jason: Excuses are more just invented reasons, if you will.
+Jason: Excuses are more just invented reasons.
 Excuses are typically trivial and vague like, “I will think about it.”
 And they traditionally lack specificity.
 So there won’t be a really solid pain point to overcome.

-Adam: If you get a vague response from your prospects or your customers, don’t let them off the hook.
-Ask them some questions to make that vague comment more specific or focused.
-Another thing is practice your active listening.
+If you get a vague response from your prospects or your customers, ask them some questions to make that vague comment more specific or focused.
+Another thing is practice active listening.
 When you hear an objection, acknowledge that it’s something that is important to your prospect.
 Ask them questions around it.
 And then dig into your company’s history, your personal history, stories, any metrics you can use to show how you can overcome those objections.

 My prospect thinks we’re too expensive versus the competition, and quite honestly, we are.
 So what do I say?